 DFCon is the premier international, interdisciplinary diabetic foot conference in North America.
-In its 15th year, the course is designed for the wide spectrum of generalists and specialists who diagnose and manage the diabetic foot.
+In its 19th year, the program is designed for the wide spectrum of generalists and specialists who diagnose and manage the diabetic foot.
 Didactic talks, panel discussions, Q&A sessions, specialty symposia and workshops will delve into diagnostic and interventional strategies for diabetic foot ulcers and amputation prevention.
 Featuring a world-renowned international faculty, DFCon offers the opportunity to review state-of-the-art concepts and techniques.

 Continuing Medical Education